Run Audio Unit Plugins on Your Mac’s System Output

-Here a couple of new features that have been requested by testers and have made the app better.
+Here are a few new features that have been requested by testers and have made the application better.

 There is now a choice of buffer sizes between 32 – 4096 samples.
 This choice is stored with the preset too, so can be changed on the fly to enable lower latency settings for tracking.